 As residents and radiologists, we have all experienced frustrations that we cannot verbalize to an ordering clinician for fear of retribution.
 Perhaps, the ordering clinician may stop referring patients to us.
 Or, just maybe we will get written up in the middle of the night for performing unprofessionally.
 That would end badly!
-Regardless, I have created a list of ten things that all of us radiologists and radiology residents wish we could tell you, the ordering clinician, but cannot quite get up the nerve to do so.
+Regardless, I have created a list of ten things that all radiologists and radiology residents wish we could tell you, the ordering clinician, but cannot quite get up the nerve to do so.
 So, here we go.

 Examine The Patient First